pivotal/docs-tap/overview.md

   Developer conventions configure workloads to prepare them for inner loop development.

-  It’s meant to be a “deploy & forget” component for developers: once installed on the cluster through the Tanzu Package CLI, developers do not need to directly interact with it.
+  It’s meant to be a “deploy and forget” component for developers: after it is installed on the cluster with the Tanzu Package CLI, developers do not need to directly interact with it.
   Developers instead interact with the Tanzu Developer Tools for VSCode IDE Extension or Tanzu CLI Apps plug-in, which rely on the Developer Conventions to modify the workload to enable inner loop capabilities.